Laniakea-elixir-it/Documentation/source/admin_documentation/indigo_paas_deploy/vpn.rst

 #. use the release ``0.0.3`` of the PAM module: https://github.com/maricaantonacci/pam_oauth2_device/releases

 #.
-When you create the IAM client, please **set the device code timeout is default is 0.
-It should be a different value: we set 300.**
+When you create the IAM client, please **the device code timeout default is 0 secs.
+It should be a different value: set it 300 secs.**

 OpenVPN installation
 --------------------